davidlafuperezz-stack/Viral-Outbreak-Early-Warning-System/README.md

 ---

+# Potential Applications

+Although this project uses synthetic data, the methodology can be adapted to:

+- Infectious disease surveillance
+- Hospital resource planning
+- Public health decision support
+- Healthcare analytics
+- Epidemiological forecasting
+- Early warning systems

+---

 # Future Improvements

 Possible future extensions include:

-- Graph Neural Networks
 - XGBoost
 - LightGBM
+- CatBoost
+- Graph Neural Networks
 - Bayesian epidemiological models
-- Real-world public datasets
+- Real-world epidemiological datasets
 - Docker deployment
+- CI/CD with GitHub Actions
-- Interactive dashboard with Streamlit
+- Streamlit dashboard
 - Azure Machine Learning deployment
+- MLflow experiment tracking
+- Hyperparameter optimization with Optuna

 ---

+# Project Limitations

+This project has several important limitations.

+- The dataset is entirely synthetic.
+- Disease transmission dynamics are simplified compared with real epidemiological processes.
+- Model performance depends on the assumptions used during simulation.
+- Explainability methods identify statistical associations rather than causal relationships.
+- The models have not been validated using real-world surveillance datasets.

+These limitations are acknowledged to encourage transparent interpretation of the results.

+---

 # Disclaimer

-The dataset generated in this project is entirely synthetic.

-It has been designed exclusively for educational purposes and machine learning experimentation and should not be interpreted as representing any real-world epidemiological event.
+This repository is intended for educational and research purposes only.

+The generated dataset does **not** represent real patients, real outbreaks or real public health events.

+The project should not be used for clinical or public health decision-making without appropriate validation using real epidemiological data.

 ---

-# Author
+# About the Author

 **David Lafuente Pérez**

-Biotechnology Graduate | MSc in Virology
+BSc Biotechnology • MSc Virology

 Interested in:

 - Data Science
 - Machine Learning
+- Healthcare Analytics
+- Epidemiology
 - Bioinformatics
-- Epidemiology
-- Healthcare Analytics
+- Artificial Intelligence

+---

+## Contact

+If you have suggestions, questions or would like to collaborate, feel free to open an Issue or submit a Pull Request.

+If you found this project interesting, consider giving the repository a ⭐.